Wapping: Landmarks

 Tobacco Dock is a Grade I listed warehouse, adjacent to The Highway.
 It was constructed in approximately 1811 and served primarily as a store for imported tobacco.
-In 1990 it was converted into a shopping centre at a development cost of £47 million with the intention to create the "Covent Garden of the East End"; the scheme was unsuccessful, though, and went into administration.
-Since the mid-1990s the building has been almost entirely unoccupied.
-It is now occasionally used for filming, and for large corporate and commercial events.
+In 1990, it was converted into a shopping centre at a development cost of £47 million with the intention to create the "Covent Garden of the East End"; the scheme was unsuccessful though and went into administration.
+Since the mid-1990s, the building has been almost entirely unoccupied; it is now occasionally used for filming, and for large corporate and commercial events.

 Three venerable public houses are located near the Stairs.
 By Pelican Stairs is the Prospect of Whitby, formerly the Devil's Tavern, which has a much-disputed claim to be the oldest Thames-side public house still in existence.
-Be that as it may, there has been an inn on the site since the reign of Henry VIII, and it is certainly one of the most famous public houses in London.
+Be that as it may, there has been an inn on the site since the reign of Henry VIII and it is certainly one of the most famous public houses in London.
 It is named after a then-famous collier that used to dock regularly at Wapping.
 A replica of the old Execution Dock gibbet is maintained on the adjacent foreshore, although the actual site of Execution Dock was nearer to the Town of Ramsgate.
-This also is on the site of a 16th-century inn and is located next to Wapping Old Stairs to the west of the Prospect; by Wapping Pier Head — the former local headquarters of the Customs and Excise.
+This also is on the site of a 16th-century inn and is located next to Wapping Old Stairs to the west of the Prospect; by Wapping Pier Head – the former local headquarters of the Customs and Excise.

 Situated halfway between the two is the Captain Kidd, named after the Scottish privateer William Kidd.
 He was hanged on the Wapping foreshore in 1701 after being found guilty of murder and piracy.
-Although the pub occupies a 17th-century building, it was established only in the 1980s.
+Although the pub occupies a 17th-century building, it was only established in the 1980s.

-Literary and cultural references

-Wapping has been used as the setting for a number of works of fiction, including The Long Good Friday; the Doctor Who episode "The Talons of Weng-Chiang"; the Ruby In The Smoke novel in the Sally Lockhart series by Phillip Pullman; the BBC sitcom Till Death Us Do Part, in which the central character, Alf Garnett, shares his name with Garnet Street in Wapping; season 4, episode 23 of Friends, "The One with Ross's Wedding", which features St John's Church, Wapping; and the brothel in The Threepenny Opera, in which Mack the Knife is betrayed by Jenny Diver.
-The Darlings of Wapping Wharf Launderette is a compilation album by East End group the Small Faces.

-The plot of Alfred Hitchcock's 1934 film The Man Who Knew Too Much included the gangsters' hideout which was set in Wapping.
-A house left standing after the London Blitz, the nearby River Thames and a notional priory house, being used as a temporary prison, feature prominently in Jack Higgins sequel to The Eagle Has Landed titled The Eagle Has Flown, in which a captured German officer is freed after a failed commando raid.